bjrnwnklr/cheatsheets/pihole.md

 $ sudo apt-get autoclean
 ```

-- Turn of swapping (default 100MB) - not required for a server
+- Turn off swapping (default 100MB) - not required for a server

 As per [Pi-hole](https://discourse.pi-hole.net/t/pi-hole-sd-card-schonung/12727/24) - turn off swapping on Pi-holes as it is really not required.